DorianTheGrey/DU-DamageReport/README.md

 ### Returned to the project after some time gone.
 Please allow me some days to get back into LUA and update the script. :)

-### I leave the script for others to download, use, alter (under GNU Public License 3.0).
-Please do not contact me for support.

 ![Standard View](https://github.com/DorianTheGrey/DU-DamageReport/blob/main/img/DR_Logo1.png)

 # Damage Report v3.13 (DU-DamageReport)